Freedom Wars

-is a Japanese action role-playing video game developed by Japan Studio for the PlayStation Vita.
-Released in 2014 and set in the distant future where the majority of humankind is imprisoned in penal city-states known as Panopticons which wage war against one another, the game involves players cooperating to fight enemies and contribute towards their Panopticon.
+is a 2014 action role-playing video game developed by Dimps and published by Sony Computer Entertainment for the PlayStation Vita.
+Set in the distant future where the majority of humankind is imprisoned in penal city-states known as Panopticons which wage war against one another, the game involves players cooperating to fight enemies and contribute towards their Panopticon.
 The game was one of the most successful first-party PlayStation Vita titles in Japan, achieving the second highest all-time opening sales for Vita software sold there.

+A remastered port published by Bandai Namco Entertainment, titled Freedom Wars Remastered released on PlayStation 4, PlayStation 5, Nintendo Switch, and Microsoft Windows on January 10, 2025.